Kuper Island Indian Residential School: Experiences of survivors

 A 1998 film, Kuper Island: Return to the Healing Circle, explored effects of the institution and healing journeys of survivors twenty years after it closed.
-In 2022, the filmmaker returned to make a follow up documentary, Penelakut: Returning to the Healing Circle, to look at changes in the intervening period, and the experiences of intergenerational survivors.
+In 2022, the filmmaker returned to make a follow-up documentary, Penelakut: Returning to the Healing Circle, to look at changes in the intervening period, and the experiences of intergenerational survivors.

 In May 2022, a CBC podcast series by Duncan McCue explored the stories of four children who attended the institution, with sources that included police investigations and coroner's reports, in addition to interviews with abusers and community members.

 Also in May 2022, Penelakut Elder Raymond Tony Charlie published a book, In The Shadow of the Red Brick Building, relating his experiences at the Kuper Island institution and at St. Mary's residential school in Mission, BC.
 In July 2021 he shared a poem about healing that he wrote for survivors of the schools.

 Other accounts have been the subject of controversy, including that in 1930, German doctors are alleged to have arrived to inject large syringes into the chest of some students, resulting in several deaths.
 While author Terry Glavin wrote in 2008 that there is "not a shred of evidence" for some such assertions, since then new application of technology such as ground penetrating radar confirms community knowledge of some past events.
 With calls for the release of records related to Kuper Island and other institutions accelerating early in 2021, additional information may be forthcoming.

 Unmarked graves

 In 2018, Penelakut Chief and Council and Elders' Committee met with researchers from the University of British Columbia to discuss possible identification of unmarked graves using ground-penetrating radar (GPR).
 This work would build on previous GPR surveys conducted in known cemeteries in the community.
 In the context of the Truth and Reconciliation Commission: Calls to Action, these conversations sought to ensure that the work occurs in a community-led way.

 On 12 July 2021, Penelakut Chief and leadership sent a letter to neighbouring tribes and organizations, confirming that more than 160 undocumented and unmarked graves had been found on their grounds and foreshore.
+This information was updated in August 2025, when Penelakut leadership and technical experts reported that through use of GPR and LiDAR and other technologies they have surveyed over 3,500 square metres of land, identifying possible, probable, and likely unmarked graves.
+Work is ongoing with the guidance of the Elders' Committee.